 A 2025 study in Diagnostics explained that mutations in BAP1 increase the risk of pleural mesothelioma, a cancer affecting the lining of the lungs.
 This gene helps repair DNA and control cell growth.
 When BAP1 doesn’t work properly, cancer can develop more easily.

 Researchers also found that people with BAP1 mutations might develop mesothelioma even after minimal asbestos exposure.
 The mutated gene causes changes in the tumor environment that help cancer cells evade the immune system.
-This discovery highlights the importance of genetics in mesothelioma risk and opens the door to new treatments that target these pathways to improve outcomes for patients.
+This discovery highlights the importance of genetics in mesothelioma risk and opens the door to new treatments that target these pathways to improve patient outcomes.

 After several years of studying a unique mesothelioma epidemic in Cappadocia, Turkey, we noted that in certain families, up to 50% of family members developed mesothelioma.
 We demonstrated that susceptibility to mesothelioma was transmitted genetically from one generation to the next.